Pharmacy Technology Bridge

 - Apply for Financial Aid and Veterans benefits.
 Students applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA) and submit all supporting documents to make sure their request can be processed in time for the start of the semester.
 Be sure to include the Wake Tech school code: 004844.

-- Once all admissions requirements have been met, submit a Satisfaction of Admissions Requirements checklist and your employment verification form(s) to an advisor to be considered eligible for the PHM program.
+- Once all admissions requirements have been met, submit a Satisfaction of Admissions Requirements application to an advisor to be considered eligible for the PHM program.
+Please email your filled clinical application to the Perry Health Sciences Campus Admissions and Academic advisors at [email protected].
 The clinical application deadline is May 15 for Fall entry.

 - Admission into PHM classes is on a first-come, first-served basis.